The outside world you can actually reach.

 The movement has to work on stoops, sidewalks, platforms, balconies, and narrow strips of sky.

-Stand at the edge of the building and let the block register.
+Stand at the edge of the building and let the block, weather, and passing sound register.

-Look between buildings long enough for the day to feel larger.
+Look between buildings long enough for the day to feel bigger than the room you left.

 Why this is different